 4.4 There was concern that the village development boundary had been 'lost' since the publication of the adopted Local Plan resulting in a degree of ambiguity in areas that are part of the built up area, where development would be supported, and those areas that are considered to be in the countryside.
-The community considered taking a more proactive position in identifying the development

-- boundary and sites for housing to meet the indicative housing requirement that were of a mix and type that met local needs.
-There was recognition of the imbalance in house sizes in the parish which has resulted in a shortage of smaller homes for older people looking to downsize, or for young couples looking to stay in the village, and the Neighbourhood Plan would suggest ways to redress this balance. - 4.5 There was also concern that the recent development at Jewell Close only partly met the local housing need and house prices were accelerating.
-The Census indicated that the population was in decline and a positive approach was needed to respond to these challenges.
+The workshop considered taking a more proactive position in identifying the development boundary and sites for housing to meet the indicative housing requirement that were of a mix and type that met local needs.
+There was recognition of the imbalance in house sizes in the parish which has resulted in a shortage of smaller homes for older people looking to downsize, or for young couples looking to stay in the village, and the Neighbourhood Plan would suggest ways to redress this balance.